What is Alzheimer’s disease?

 - Environmental changes – maintaining an environment that doesn’t agitate or upset someone is vital.
 People with behaviour problems are most comfortable in environments that are familiar, quiet, and away from large crowds.
 This means a drastic change in environments to something unfamiliar, noisy and busy can be very counter-productive.

-Remember, only a medical practitioner such as a doctor or specialist can diagnose dementia.
+Remember, only a medical practitioner such as a doctor or specialist can diagnose dementia, such as Alzheimer's disease.
 If an official diagnosis has been made, there is a lot of support available to help you and your loved ones manage.
 A good place to start is by visiting Dementia Australia’s website or by calling the National Dementia Helpline on 1800 100 500.
 They offer support, information, education and counselling.

 Did you know?